apache/cayenne-website/src/main/site/content/news/cayenne-50m1-released.md

 ---

 Apache Cayenne development team is glad to announce the first milestone of a new major version of Cayenne.
-New version can be downloaded from [here](/download.html).
+The latest version can be downloaded from [here](/download.html).

 ### Incompatible changes

 Apache Cayenne 5.0-M1 removes support for a multi-layered stack, so no more Cayenne RoP and all the related client parts.
-Moreover, this release renames every part that contained `server` in its name, and that includes main library.
+Moreover, this release renames every part that contains `server` in its name, including the main library.
-So from now on, this is how dropping Cayenne to you project would look like:
+So from now on, this is how dropping Cayenne into your project would look like:

 ```xml
 <dependency>